IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 #### Level 6: Rising Tide
 **Raise it up.** As a Reaction, when another creature you can see with in 60 feet would make an ability check, before the roll you can give them your support and that creature adds 1d6 to that ability check.
 You can use this feature a number of times equal to your Intelligence modifier per day.
 You regain one expended use when you finish a Short Rest and you regain all expended uses when you finish a Long Rest.

-**Arcane Mimicry.** Your Arcane Mimicry now gains additional uses every second Tactitician level instead of every third.
+**Arcane Mimicry.** Your Arcane Mimicry now gains additional uses every second Tactician level instead of every third.
 This increase applies retro actively (you now have 5 uses).
-At Tactitician level 14 you can use Spell Scrolls up to a level of your Intelligence and your Dexterity modifier combined.
+At Tactician level 14 you can use Spell Scrolls up to a level of your Intelligence and your Dexterity modifier combined.

 #### Level 11: Teamwork
 You are always a positive multiplier in team based crafting activities.
 When you help someone with a crafting activity (such as scribing a scroll from their spell list), you can also add the bonus from your Efficient Duplication (applied before the time reduction from helping).
 This still can't reduce a crafting activity to less than 1 Hour or 5 GP and can still only be applied to one crafted item at a time.